MaxNesvit/tw-angular/README.md

 Input with standart ui datepicker.
 Input in the local format (like m/d/yyyy), model in the yyyy-mm-dd format.
 Validator for local format.

 ## tw-toggle
-Model for boolean variable as a bootstrap toggle button.
+Directive for processing of a bootstrap toggle button.

+## tw-file
+Directive for processing of a file input.